14 Proven ways to improve team time management in 2023

 Take meetings, for example.

-3. Talk to your team
+Tip #3: Talk to your team

-As a continuation from the previous point, the more you talk to the team, the easier it will be to identify what aspects of time management you need to look into.
+The more you talk to the team, the easier it will be to identify what aspects of time management you need to look into.

-- Check what their usual tasks are, and what parts of their job can be tedious and taxing;
+- Check what their usual tasks are and what parts of their job can be tedious and taxing,

-- Come up together with strategies that suit their workflow and approach;
+- Come up together with strategies that suit their workflow and approach,

 - Let the team members approach their time management analytically, without micromanagement — so long as they’re in control of their learning progress, the results will be much better.